 Have you sent an important email to a client or supplier but have not heard back?
 Your email may have ended up in the recipient’s Spam folder.
 Your essential email is lost among hundreds of spam messages.

 Email deliverability is not a precise science, which can irritate senders of all kinds.
-For various reasons, such as your authentication status or the health of your email list, you may unintentionally end up in the spam folder.
+For various reasons, such as your authentication status or your email server’s reputation, you may unintentionally end up in the spam folder.

 We’ve all been in this situation and know how frustrating it can be.
 But with a few simple steps, you can prevent your emails from ending in spam and ensure your messages reach the recipient’s inbox.